request for clarification U2 tower

 where are your wholefully significant designs?

-how did you characterise the whole of intelligent irish culture?
+how did you characterise the whole of intelligent irish culture?a potato

 a pint of guinness